envs-net/matrix-doc/docs/index.md

 <object data="images/matrix_interactive_en.svg" type="image/svg+xml" style="width: 1280px; max-width: 100%"></object>

 In recent years, the need for supporting digital tools for team collaboration has increased.
 A central tool is a team chat.
 According to Wikipedia, a chat refers to "electronic communication by means of written text in real time, usually via the Internet". ([Source](https://en.wikipedia.org/wiki/Chat)).
 With a messenger team members can make each other aware of current information and especially share links (*hyperlinks* / *links*) for further collaboration (e.g. for finding appointments, collaborative writing, planning events, editing data, code, mind maps,).
-Due to the lack of a centralized offer so far, many teams at TU Dresden have been looking for their own solutions, some of which are privacy-critical or cannot be linked to other systems.

-In order to meet the demand for real-time communication, the open communication protocol Matrix was introduced in a pilot operation at the TU Dresden at the end of 2018, after a comparative analysis of several potential solution options, and presented to the CIO in April 2019.
-In autumn 2019, the pilot operation was transferred to regular operation. e.g. [digital](https://invidious.13ad.de/AtkA-sE-9uU) [teaching](https://invidious.13ad.de/jEvKdFTKSxU) (Videos by Prof. Lasch) with Matrix in addition to the [OPAL](https://bildungsportal.sachsen.de/opal) application.

 ## Topics